mokhtarivahid/safe-planner/README.md

-# safe-planner -- a Non-Deterministic Planner by Compilation into Classical Problems
+# Safe-Planner -- a Non-Deterministic Planner by Compilation into Classical Problems

 A nondeterministic planner to solve PPDDL problems by compilation into classical planning (in Python3).